-Landcare in various guises has been accepted by many countries in Asia, North America, Europe, the Pacific and Africa
+Landcare in various guises has been accepted by many countries in Asia, North and Central America, Europe, the Pacific and Africa

 Individual Landcare groups come under the umbrella of one of the 73 official NRM/Catchment Management bodies across Australia and are often linked more closely within local Landcare Networks which assist individual groups seeking project funds, Landcare news and community training.

 The development of Landcare in a number of East African countries started with a major land management trial in Uganda and the lessons from that spread to Kenya, Tanzania, Rawanda and Ethiopia.
 Landcare thus grew out of a broader program to improve land management and reduce land degradation across the area, particularly following devastating droughts and community dislocation over the last 20 years.
 Stabilization of the soil and the wider use of conservation farming techniques were having limited effect due to the emphasis on technical project outcomes.
 The Landcare approach, championed by the World Agroforestry Centre based in Kenya, has brought more people-oriented, community-based programs with beneficial results.
 There is a strong emphasis on food security through action-oriented projects which incorporate capacity building for local landholders and government extension staff in both technical and community management.

 The first Nigerian Landcare project began under the auspices of the Tropical Research and Conservation Centre at the University of Uyo in southern Nigeria.
 The project is focused on local community improvement through more sustainable use of local forests, development of forest food trees and the protection of the forest habitat of some rare monkey species.